Ad Inventory Explained: What It Is and Why It Matters

 Ad inventory is the total amount of advertising space a publisher, such as a website or app owner, has available for advertisers to sell.

-These spaces, also known as the real estate of digital advertising, can include banners, video ads, native ad placements, and more.
+These spaces, also known as digital advertising’s real estate, can include banners, video ads, native ad placements, and more.
 The value of ad inventory is often measured in impressions, which represent the number of times an ad can be served to viewers.

 Historically, ad inventory started with print media, such as newspapers and magazines.
 Yet, it has shifted into the digital space, spanning websites, mobile apps, and even video content, offering various ad formats.
 Essentially, the larger a platform’s audience, the more ad inventory it can sell.